damclaugh/FTC_Scraping_Project/README.md

 # FTC_Scraping_Project
-Python program for scraping new filings in Federal Trade Commission proceedings
+Python program for scraping new filings in Federal Trade Commission proceedings.